AIcodeAcademy/full_stack_blueprint/docs/OVERVIEW.md

 7. **State Management**: Client-side state management relies on web component properties and local storage for persisting state between requests.

 Authentication flow includes user registration, login, and verification using JWT tokens.
 Other resource flows include CRUD operations for tools, categories, and assets.

+A typical flow for the Add Asset feature would be:
+1. User authenticates via the login form
+2. User navigates to the asset creation page
+3. User selects a category and fills in asset details
+4. Form data is validated and sent to the server
+5. Server validates the data using domain entity validation functions
+6. Asset is saved to the database using SQL commands
+7. Success response returns to the client, which updates its display

 ## 4. Dependencies